WealthBar/polestar/readme.md

 `nginx` is used to proxy all `*.local` requests to locally running services.
 The config is dynamically build based on scanning the `project` directory for sites.
 Sites with a `.port` file will be proxied to.
-Sites without a `.port` file will be served as raw files.
+Sites without a `.port` file will have their `public` directory be served as raw files and built/packaged as static content.

 ## `project/<domain>/`